jonjlee/schapp/README.md

 # SCH App
-Small tools to work more efficientlywith the SCH EHR system.
+Tools to work more efficiently with the SCH EHR system.
+Currently, this includes

+* Shortcut keys for common actions in CIS
+* Calculator